George A Hooke Letters 1913 April - June

 At the Conference on Saturday a man said that Church genius had been defined as an infinite capacity for wasting time.

 This is clever but shows only one idea of the best use of time.
 There is very much in Church work for which there is absolutely nothing to show.
 You cannot see spiritual development and if there is any fruit you cannot trace it directly to its seed.

 Physical health is almost as bad.
 When anything is wrong it is like a squeak on a bicycle, - you had better grease it all over.
 Examine every place and see that all is right.

-Let is know about your health and whether you have still to lead a very strneuous life.
-At the Conference yesterday Retreats were recommended to renew body and soul.
+Let is know about your health and whether you have still to lead a very strenuous life.
+At the Conference yesterday retreats were recommended to renew body and soul.

 With fondest love

 12th May 1913

 Last evening I was suffering from a little toothache and much indigestion so that I could hardly have written to you in any case.
 My holiday today has been a very poor one although we have Mildred with us to act as sunshine and general stimulant.
 Just now Cyril and your sisters are playing ping pong in the dining room and seem to be having a good time.It has been very showery today and none of us have been out for any period worth mentioning.
 Mildred decided against the excursion because of race people and awkward time of return.
 She has had to pay for her holiday but I hope she will enjoy it.

 You made a funny slip in your letter this morning writing "weight" when you meant "wait".
 It caused a little fun, and I do not suppose you mind.